What are Views?

 Multiple Record Options

-When adding a table, list, or other view that displays multiple records you’ll be presented with options to automatically add links to view details about or edit each record that view is displaying:
+When adding a table, list, or other views that displays multiple records you’ll be presented with options to automatically add links to view details about or edit each record that view is displaying:

 Just check off which links you want to add.
 Once you add the view, you’ll see child pages have been automatically added for each link you selected.

-You can edit a view by simply clicking on it directly in the list of views:
+You can edit a view by clicking on the gear-shaped icon for that view:

 This will open the view in edit mode: